-In our study, there was no significant difference in response time between \mapnoAI and \ARnoAI once initial search time was excluded.
-However, participants in \ARAI made decisions more quickly yet achieved lower overall accuracy than those in \mapAI.
-This pattern aligns with reliance on heuristic judgments -- often described as Type 1 thinking~\cite{Chaiklin2012ThinkingFA, JSBTDualProcessTheory2013}.
+In our study, there was no significant difference in response time between the \mapnoAI and \ARnoAI conditions once initial search time was excluded.
+However, participants in the \ARAI condition made decisions more quickly yet achieved lower overall accuracy than those in the \mapAI condition.
+This pattern aligns with reliance on heuristic judgments, often described as Type 1 thinking~\cite{Chaiklin2012ThinkingFA, JSBTDualProcessTheory2013}.
 Together with the high self-reported confidence, these results suggest a lack of deeper cognitive engagement: once AI assistance was available, participants quickly felt confident enough in their intuitive judgments, rather than engaging in more analytical (Type 2) thinking.
-These findings imply that AR-embedded visualizations, by offering a highly immersive or embodied experience, may inadvertently reduce users' motivation to scrutinize information.
+These findings imply that AR \final{X-Ray}, by offering a highly immersive or embodied experience, \carton{may} inadvertently reduce users' motivation to scrutinize information.

-\para{Design Implications.} It remains unclear whether this phenomenon is specific to our task design, a broader characteristic of AR see-through interfaces, or a more general cognitive shift from 2D to AR-embedded.
-Design strategies that prompt more deliberation -- such as ``cognitive forcing functions''~\cite{2021ToTrustOrToThink} -- could be incorporated to encourage deeper analytic thinking in AR environments.
+\para{Design Implications.} It remains unclear whether this lower cognitive engagement is specific to our task design, a broader characteristic of AR embedded visualizations, or a more general cognitive shift from 2D to AR egocentric perspective.
+Design strategies that prompt more deliberation, such as ``cognitive forcing functions''~\cite{2021ToTrustOrToThink}, could be incorporated to encourage deeper analytic thinking in AR environments.